WithoutAMods/WithoutALib/README.md

 # [WithoutALib](https://www.curseforge.com/minecraft/mc-mods/withoutalib "WithoutALib on CurseForge") - Minecraft Forge Mod

-This is a libary for all mods by WithoutAName.
+This is a library for all mods by WithoutAName.

 ## Maven
     repositories {